 No smooth sailing: This isn't the Good Ship Lollipop.
 They're on their bumpy, dusty way to Fort Apache.

 The movie takes its time setting up, by letting us in on the characters’ lives.
-Philadelphia, played as a coquette by 20-year-old Shirley Temple, is smitten with Lieutenant Michael O’Rourke (John Agar, in his first movie role and who was then her real-life husband), who will be reunited with his parents, Sergeant-Major and Mrs. O’Rourke (Ward Bond and Irene Rich) at the fort.
+Philadelphia is played as a coquette by 20-year-old Shirley Temple, who is smitten with Lieutenant Michael O’Rourke (John Agar, in his first movie role and who was then her real-life husband).
+He will be reunited with his parents, Sergeant-Major and Mrs. O’Rourke (Ward Bond and Irene Rich) at the fort.
 Colonel Thursday is unhappy with his daughter’s interest and forbids the lieutenant from seeing her.
 But before that we are treated to a great scene with Philadelphia sitting down to dinner with the O’Rourkes, where she explains the origin of her name.
 It is one of the funny scenes in the movie, and Temple’s performance is excellent.
 (Ford was notoriously hard on female actors, and Shirley was no exception.)

 But despite that glimpse at a more domestic side, this is life in an army fort.
 We are taken back to Colonel Thursday, who tells his officers, “I’m not a martinet.”
 But he is.
 At least he fits the definition of martinet as I understand it.
 He is demanding and unforgiving of any mistakes or lapses, even down to the uniforms.
 As he leads his men to meet the Apaches he tells Capt.
 York (Wayne), that he and the rest of the men are out of uniform; their hats should be creased like fedoras, and they should not have their galluses (suspenders) on the outside.
 They might be riding to their deaths, but they must look sharp!

 Fort Apache is remembered for its battle scene with the Apaches, and not for the dance scenes, but for me they brought a humanity to the movie and to the character of Col. Thursday.
-The dance is cut short by an alarm that the Apaches are approaching, and despite a plea for understanding of Cochise and his Apaches by Capt.
+The dance is cut short by an alarm that the Apaches are approaching.
+Despite a plea for understanding of Cochise and his Apaches by Capt.
 York, Thursday then quickly goes back to the military way of dealing with the recalcitrant Indians.

 And that military way leads to the hard-headed soldier’s inevitable bad end.

 Fort Apache was filmed in 1947 and released in 1948.
 It was right after the largest war in the history of the world.
 The audience knew and recognized the archetypes in the film: the button-downed hardliner played by Fonda (most of the men who had been in uniform had encountered one or two of them in their time), the strong captain, the gruff sergeant-major.
-Hell, I wasn’t even in that war and I recognized all of them!
+I wasn’t even in that war, but I was in the Army and I recognized all of them.